leynos/lag-complexity/docs/lag-complexity-function-design.md

   method `with_redaction_hook`.
 This allows the consumer to inject a custom function that will be applied to all input strings before any processing occurs.
-This hook enables integration with PII scrubbing libraries (e.g., those inspired by Microsoft's Presidio 49 or other custom solutions 50) and is a critical feature for maintaining data privacy and achieving compliance in regulated domains.
+This hook enables integration with PII scrubbing libraries (e.g., those inspired by Microsoft's [Presidio](https://github.com/microsoft/presidio) or other custom solutions) and is a critical feature for maintaining data privacy and achieving compliance in regulated domains.

 ### Determinism